-Gorilla Mindset is a good book, but it breaks no new ground.
+Gorilla Mindset is a good book.

 If you have been in any shape or form into self-development much of the information will not be new.

-That being said, it also covers a lot of ground in very short time, which can serve as a good overview and refresher on many important fundamentals of self-development.
+That being said, it also covers a lot of ground in a very short time, which can serve as a good overview and refresher on many important fundamentals of self-development.

 I am a very tough and strict reviewer.